 Whilst nobody can put a true price on love, purebred puppies can attract a pretty penny.
 How much does a Siberian Husky cost, and why the large variance?
 Read on…

-If you are purchasing a Siberian Husky from a typical reputable breeder you can expect to pay between $300 and $500 for a puppy.
-If the parents of the puppy are winning show or sled dogs then this will be closer to $800-$1000, even as high as $2500!
+If you are purchasing a Siberian Husky from a reputable breeder you can expect to pay between $500 and $800 for a puppy.
+If the parents of the puppy are winning shows or sled dogs then this will be closer to $1500-$2500, even as high as $10000!

-There is a similar reasoning for sled/racing dogs.
+There is similar reasoning for sled/racing dogs.
 If the parents are successful at winning races, built for endurance and power, then the puppies are also likely to be suitable for sledding competitions.
-There is no guarantee that the offspring of champion parents will themselves be champions, but it’s better chance than mating two domestic Huskies.
+There is no guarantee that the offspring of champion parents will themselves be champions, but will have a better chance than mating two domestic Huskies.

-But I don’t need or want a show dog
+What if I don’t need a show dog?

 Great!
 No problem at all with that.
 Most dogs ever owned will be loving members of the family and never be put on stage or put in a race.
-For this reason you can look at breeders who are still keen and capable of matching animals to better the breed, but might not be attracting the show parents.
-Some breeders might lower their price to $150 to help find their puppies a home.
-Keep in mind that the breeder still has to pay for housing, food, vaccinations and other vet bills, not to mention their time in training and socializing the pups. $150 is pretty cheap for the service offered.
+For this reason, you can look at breeders who are still keen and capable of matching animals to better the breed but might not be attracting the show’s parents.
+Some breeders might lower their prices to $300 to help find their puppies home.
+Keep in mind that the breeder still has to pay for housing, food, vaccinations, and other vet bills, not to mention their time in training and socializing the pups. $300 is pretty cheap for the service offered.